MagisterFleisher/pastR/README.md

 ## token replacement so far:

-./ because it's easy for me to type
+/. because it's easy for me to type.
+It looks like the letter lambda.

 \|\> because it's easy to type, fast to type, and makes code beautiful.
 Have you seen Elixer code?